Digital Nomad Life in Vietnam

 What are the pros and cons of living in Vietnam?

 "Expats and digital nomads often appreciate the low cost of living in Vietnam, as well as the friendly locals and the delicious food.
 They also enjoy the country's stunning natural beauty, from the lush green rice paddies to the majestic mountains.
 On the other hand, some expats and digital nomads find the language barrier and the lack of reliable internet access to be challenging.
-Additionally, the traffic and pollution in some of the larger cities can be overwhelming," said one digital nomad in Vietnam.
+Additionally, the traffic and pollution in some of the larger cities can be overwhelming," said one member in Vietnam.

 Get Quote